General Dentistry

 Oral Hygiene

 Although a fresh looking and smelling smile are important benefits of a solid oral hygiene routine, there’s an even more compelling reason to be diligent in your habits!
-When you floss and brush properly, you’re making your mouth less hospitable for bad bacteria—bacteria that’s been linked to heart disease, stroke, diabetes, and many more ailments we know you’d rather avoid.
+When you floss and brush properly, you’re making your mouth less hospitable for bad bacteria that may be associated with certain health conditions, based on ongoing research.

-To decrease the amount of food debris and plaque (which hardens to tartar, and tartar requires a professional cleaning for removal) in your mouth, make sure to take the following steps each day!
+To decrease the amount of food debris and plaque (which hardens to tartar, and tartar requires a professional cleaning for removal) in your mouth, we recommend you to take the following steps each day!

 - Use a soft-bristled toothbrush and be sure to replace it at least every 3 months.